Sonnet 53 | What is your substance, whereof are you made

 Summary of Sonnet 53 | What is your substance, whereof are you made

 What is so special about you?
 What is it you are made of?
 How can you express millions of different shapes being a single person?
 Everyone in the world exists in one shape only, but you, you can add up to the beauty of everyone around you.
 If an artist tries to paint Adonis, a youth from Greek mythology, who was so beautiful that the goddess Venus fell in love with him, he would paint a poor imitation of the fair youth.
-And if somebody tried to depict and paint Helen, the great beauty of Sparta, he would paint the fair youth in a Grecian gown.
-Spring is a poor reflection of your beauty.
+And if somebody tried to depict and paint Helen, the great beauty of Sparta, he would paint the fair youth in a grecian gown.
+The spring season is a poor reflection of your beauty.
 You can be seen in all the beautiful things of the world.
 Though you can be seen in every beautiful thing, none of those can be compared to you.
 You are the most beautiful of them all.

 Structure of The Sonnet